costargc/fortsaet/README.md

 4. We want to use firebase to store the data from users

-5. Show witch potential employees were chosen from the HR (initial list + choose the top ones)
+5. Show which potential employees were chosen from the HR (initial list + choose the top ones)

 6. https://costargc.github.io/ something following this initial structure for the user side. (we still need to find out how the HR page will look like).